mob-sakai/SoftMaskForUGUI/README.md

 - (Android) `RGB ETC1 (+ Split alpha channel)` texture format is not supported.
   - Use a format that supports alpha, such as `RGBA ETC2`.
   - Technically possible, but not supported because [ETC2 support rate is over 95%](https://developer.android.com/guide/playcore/asset-delivery/texture-compression).
+  - If needed, feel free to create an issue.

 <br><br>